-The following are some frequently asked questions relevant to large landowners and planning proposal applicant submitters.
+The following are some frequently asked questions relevant to community submitters.

 Who can submit their vision?

 Council is inviting both large landholders and any interested community members to share their vision to help shape the future of the centre.
 There are some criteria that submitters must meet in order to be eligible for consideration: